Update: ’24-inch wheels’ sub-section added to “Bullet Train” Design.

-In the interest of efficiency, the Ford Expedition Electric will be more aerodynamic than the current gas-engined Expedition.
-Expect a change in proportions, with a short bonnet and a raked A-Pillar.
+In the interest of efficiency, the Ford Expedition Electric will be more aerodynamic than the gas-engined Expedition.
+Expect a change in proportions, with a short bonnet and more raked A- and D-pillars.
 Expect grilles with a smoother, textured surface instead of air intake holes, a sculpted hood, newly shaped running boards, heavily covered alloy wheels, and active aerodynamics.
-However, Ford is unlikely to go overboard and use a radical design.
-As in the case of the F-150 Lightning, customers probably prefer the Expedition to look tough, simple, and classically American.
-Below is how Lynn Antipas Tyson, Executive Director – Investor Relations, Ford, explained this for the F-150 Lightning:

 Development of the Ford Expedition Electric’s battery pack will likely take place at Ford Ion Park, a new facility dedicated to in-house research and development of battery and battery cell technology in Romulus (Michigan), USA.
 The Blue Oval will pump USD 100 million into this facility, which will help develop and produce Li-ion and solid-state battery cells and arrays.
 Expect production at the USD 5.8 billion BlueOval SK Battery Park in Glendale (Kentucky), USA.
 BlueOval SK is a joint venture between Ford and SK On.